alexirpan/alexirpan.github.io/_posts/2025-01-02-destruct-o-match.markdown

 ![Baseline distribution scores](/public/destruct-o-match/baseline_distributions.png)
 {: .centered }

-The good news is that yep, there's a lot of difference to be had from skill.
-The average score already differs by 100 for these different strategies.
-This also lets us know that **usually, disrupting  existing groups is bad**.
-It's better to take the guaranteed points and not cause excessive block falls unless you have a good reason to.
+The good news is that strategy makes a significant difference.
+Even a simple top-most strategy is 100 points better than random.
+This also lets us know that the bottom-up strategy sucks.
+Which makes sense: bottom-up strategies introduce chaos, it's hard to make large groups of the same color in chaos, and we want large groups for the bonus points. **For human play, this suggests it's better to take the guaranteed points unless we have a reason not to.**

 One last recommended human strategy is to remove blocks in order of color.
 The idea is that the reamining groups will connect more often, giving you more bonus points from removing large groups at once.
-We can try this strategy too, removing groups in color order, tiebreaking with the top-down left-right heuristic.
+We can try this strategy too, removing groups in color order, tiebreaking with the top-down heuristic that did well earlier.

 ![Baseline distribution scores 2](/public/destruct-o-match/baseline_distributions2.png) {: .centered }

-Introduce color gives us another 100 points on average.
-We can try one more idea: if bottom-up is bad because it breaks apart large groups, maybe it'd be good to remove large groups first.
+Removing in color order gives another 100 points on average.
+We can try one more idea: if bottom-up is bad because it breaks apart large groups, maybe it'd be good to remove large groups first, to lock in our gains.
 Let's remove groups first in order of color, then in order of size, then in order of which is on top.

 ![Baselines 3](/public/destruct-o-match/baseline_distributions3.png)
 {: .centered }

 This doesn't seem to improve things, so let's not use it.

 These baselines are all quite far from the avatar score of 2500.
 Even the luckiest game out of 100 attempts only gets to 2100 points.
-It is now finally time for the AI.
+It is now (finally) time to implement the AI.

 Step 4: The AI
 -------------------------------------------------------------------------------------

-I estimate that between resetting for a good level 1 and using shuffles + undos, I can get an extra 100 points, so my target is to average 2400 points in my Destruct-o-Match engine before playing for real.
+I estimate that between resetting for a good level 1 and using shuffles + undos, I can get an extra 100 points, so my target is to average 2400 points in testing before playing for real.

 To truly max out score, it would be best to follow the example of AlphaZero or MuZero.
-Those methods work by running a very large number of simulated games with MCTS, training a neural net to predict the value of boards, that would be iteratively refined by playing billions of games against itself.
+Those methods work by running a very large number of simulated games with MCTS, training a neural net to predict the value of boards from billions of games of data, and using that neural net to train itself with billions more games.

 I don't want to invest that much compute or time, so instead we're going to use something closer to the first chess AIs: search with a handcoded value function.
-We're going to evalute what's typically called the Q-value.
-Given the current state $$s$$ and a possible action $$a$$, the Q-value $$Q(s,a)$$ is defined as
+The value of a state $$s$$ is usually denoted as $$V(s)$$, and is the estimated total reward if we play the game to completion starting from state $$s$$.
+If we have a value function $$V(s)$$, then we can find the best action by computing what's known as the Q-value.
+The Q-value $$Q(s,a)$$ is the total reward we'll achieve if we start in state $$s$$ and perform action $$a$$, and can be defined as.

 $$
-    Q(s,a) = reward(a) + Value(\text{next state})
+    Q(s,a) = reward(a) + Value(\text{next state}) = r + V(s')
 $$

-We then take the action $$a$$ that has largest Q-value.
+Here $$s'$$ is the common notation for "next state".
+The action $$a$$ with largest Q-value is then the action we should have our AI output.

-As mentioned earlier, the reward in Destruct-o-Match is the points earned from the removed block.
+As mentioned earlier, the per-timestep reward in Destruct-o-Match is the points earned from the removed block.
-How about the value?
+So how do we estimate the value?
 We can conservatively estimate a board's value as the sum of points we'd get from every group that exists within it, plus the end-level bonus for every boulder that isn't in one of those groups.
-This corresponds to removing every existing group and assuming no new groups will be formed by the remaining blocks.
-Doing so should be hypothetically possible on most boards, if we order the groups such that a group is removed only after every group above it has been removed.
+This corresponds to scoring every existing group and assuming no new groups will be formed if all existing groups are removed.
+Doing so should be possible on most boards, if we order the groups such that a group is removed only after every group above it has been removed.
+There are some edge cases where this isn't possible, such as this double-C example, where groups depend on each other in a cycle, but it should mostly be possible.

 IMAGE

-There are some edge cases where this isn't possible, such as this double-C example, where groups depend on each other in a cycle.

-IMAGE

-Additionally, this value function overestimates value when wilds are on the board, because the wild will appear in multiple groups, but can only be removed once.
+As defined, this value function also overestimates value when Wilds are on the board, since they will boost the size of multiple groups, even if we can only use them once.
+We'll just assume this inaccuracy isn't too big a deal.

-IMAGE

-For the purposes of the AI though, the value estimate estimate just has to be "good enough" to not mislead the search, so we'll just ignore these issues.
-Computing this value is easy, because we already have to find every clearable group when finding the list of actions,
+Computing value this way is easy, because we already have to find every clearable group when finding the list of actions.
+So the value estimate is just

 $$
-    Value(state) = \sum_{\text{a possible}} reward(a)
+    V(s) = \sum_{\text{a possible}} reward(a)
 $$

-So, here is our new method for choosing actions.
+Here is our new method for choosing actions.

-1. From the current state, compute every possible action.
+1. From the current state $$s$$, compute every possible action $$a$$.
-2. For each action, find the Q-value $$Q(s,a)$$.
+2. For each action $$a$$, find the Q-value $$Q(s,a)$$.
 3. Pick the action with best Q-value.
 4. Break ties with the color then top-most heuristic that did best earlier.

 Even though this only looks 1 move ahead, it's quite effective.
-By like, a **lot**.
+By a **lot**.

 ![Search performance](/public/destruct-o-match/search.png)
 {: .centered }